-In other words, the listing agent will SHARE their commission with the buyer’s agent and money is NOT collected from the buyer for commissions at any point.
+In other words, the listing agent will SHARE their commission with the buyer’s agent.
+Money is NOT collected from the buyer for commissions at any point.

-If for some reason the listing agent is offering a lower commission than specified by the Exclusive Buyer’s Brokerage Agreement then your agent will discuss that with you and together you will determine how to proceed.
+If for some reason the listing agent is offering a lower commission than specified by the Exclusive Buyer’s Brokerage Agreement then your agent should discuss that with you.
+Together you will determine how to proceed.

 Examples of Real Estate Commission